pulibrary/allsearch_api/README.md

 ```

 ## Update the banner
-In order to update the banner at `/banner`, you can either update it on the rails console, or use a rake task.
+In order to update the banner at `/banner`, you need to utilize the rake task.

 Valid values for 'alert_status' are `info|success|warning|error`